Unveiling the Housing Landscape

 Cons:

-- Zoning and Regulations: Zoning laws and regulations may impact the feasibility of living in a tiny house.
+- Limited Space: Tiny houses offer limited living space, which may require adjustments.- Zoning and Regulations: Zoning laws and regulations may impact the feasibility of living in a tiny house.

 - Downsizing Challenges: Transitioning to a tiny house may require downsizing belongings significantly.